Chapter 2 Yuri

 “A house?”

-Yuri liked the sound of that.
-Surely this meant that he would be with people he already knew, in which case he would be able to dominate them and ascend to the top again.
+This was appealing to Yuri.
+Surely this meant that he would be with people he already knew, in which case he would find ways to dominate them.
 If there was one thing Yuri knew he could do, it was finding people’s weaknesses and exploiting them.

 *

 The sound of cracking ribs always gave Yuri a distinct feeling – a sickly satisfaction.
-He had crafted his punching ability to be such that he could strike a body blow and break ribs, leaving his victim choking for breath in agony.
+He had crafted his ability to be such that he could strike a body blow and break ribs, leaving his victim choking for breath.

 Helena was fourteen when she appeared on the edge of Yuri’s circle.
 Young, fatherless and eager to please, she was easy prey.
 Yuri had several men in their twenties trained to groom young girls for the sex trade.
-They knew how to lure them into a sense of belonging and hook them on drugs.
+They knew how to conjure a sense of belonging and hook them on drugs.

 Helena accepted all that she was offered and soon developed a dependency on heroin.
 Her handlers only gave her what she so craved if she serviced the men who came to their brothels.
 Pimping young women and selling drugs gave Yuri and his most loyal men a lavish lifestyle.
 It was easy to pay the police to turn a blind eye and avoid their quarters of the city.

 One evening, the heroin she took was unusually strong.
 She fell unconscious on the bed.
-When Yuri came to her for sex, he found she was unresponsive.
-The only thing she was meant to do was service him, and that night she was unable to fulfil her function.
+When Yuri came to her for sex, she was unresponsive – unable to fulfil her only function in Yuri’s world.
+Frayed by business that had gone badly that day, Yuri’s temper snapped.

-Helena’s ribs were easy to break.
-She had weak bones from years of malnutrition.
-Yuri’s fist smashed through her rib cage.
-Helena wasn’t even conscious; she was unable to resist or express pain, but her body began to convulse.
+Helena’s ribs broke easily as his fist smashed into her body.
+Weakened from years of malnutrition, her body began to convulse as she lost consciousness.
 Her shattered ribs had punctured her lungs and now she was drowning in her own blood.

 Yuri held her by the neck against the wall while blood poured out of her mouth and nose.
-It ran down the back of his hand.
-Repulsed, he let go of Helena’s throat and she dropped to the floor.
-A soft gurgling sound came from her mouth as her weakened body gave in and she died.
+It ran down the back of his hand, thick and hot.
+Repulsed, he let go of her throat and she slumped to the floor.
+A soft gurgling sound came from her mouth as her frail body gave in and she died.

 Yuri wasn’t sure why thoughts of Helena had come to him now, walking through a forest following two strangers.
 She was neither the first nor the last person he had killed in his life.
-Her face seemed to float in his mind, eyes sunken deep into her skull, her blue lips pursed and her hair greasy and scraped back.
+Her face seemed to float in his mind, eyes rolled back into her skull and her blue lips slack and motionless.

 Suddenly Yuri felt sick.
 He stopped walking, turned to the side of the road and readied himself to vomit.
 Gulag had been following Yuri closely, and he stopped to remain near him.
 He let out a little wince, upset at seeing his master unwell.